 Bringing in the most money are Interior Designers — their earnings average about $18.13 per hour.
 Operations Managers are a close second at around $16.13 along with Visual Merchandisers (approximately $14.00) and Sales Associates ($11.00).
 On the lower end are Retail Stock Clerks at $10.94 on average.

 Residents of Boston, Mass. pick up paychecks that are higher than any other city — the median salary is $15.00 per hour; other top-paying cities include Orlando, Fla. ($11.61) and Lancaster, Pa. ($10.57).
-Across the Pottery Barn's U.S. offices, employees in the state of Massachusetts earn the most — $20.00 per hour on average.
+Across the Pottery Barn's U.S. offices, employees in the state of Massachusetts earn the most, taking home about $15.00 per hour.

 Years of Experience